 TEKON IOT PLATFORM

 Waste composting is a static process that occurs naturally.
-The monitoring of the various phases (hydrolytic, thermophilic, mesophilic) that are characterized by different raw material temperatures and singular duration.
-The naturalness of this process means that the variation in temperature results in the release ofgases with corrosive potential for the metal and other materials in the equipment.
+The monitoring of the various phases (hydrolytic, thermophilic, mesophilic) that are characterised by different raw material temperatures and singular duration.
+The naturalness of this process means that the variation in temperature results in the release of gases with corrosive potential for the metal and other materials in the equipment.

 The installed PT100 probes were developed with a holder for a watertight box where it was possible to connect the sensor to the wireless transmitter and house the power supply.

 External to the building where the compost residues are deposited and the respective PT100 temperature measurement probe, the PLUS WRP001 wireless repeater was installed to add redundancy of the signal coming from the transmitter, improving the communication signal to the gateway and thus reducing the risk of communication problems.

 The data received via wireless by the gateway installed inside another building, in the control and supervision room are read by the attached communication module, through the Modbus RTU communication protocol.

 This connection is physically made by the RS485 interface of the gateway and the module’s USB port.
 The execution flows defined in the Node-RED framework, in addition to ensuring Modbus data reciters, are programmed to ensure the interoperability of systems and send data to the Tekon IoT Platform via protocols used in web services, such as REST API and HTTPS.

 The communication module is programmed to use the Ethernet port and the internet connection to make the data available for viewing and analysis.